superjax/ceres_sandbox/README.md

 I'm also using auto-differentiated Factors and Local Parameterizations

 ## `imu.cpp`
 Next, I wanted to look into estimating motion of a robot using IMU inputs.
+The following examples use a simulated robot that moves at a constant rate along the real line, and but has a noisy IMU with a constant bias.

+### IMU.1DRobotSingleWindow
+This example looks at a single preintegration window with the origin pose set constant and a direct measurement of the second pose.
+Basically, this shows that the unknown IMU bias can be inferred using my `Imu1DFactorAutoDiff` factor.

+### IMU.1DRobotLocalization
+This example looks at 100 preintegration intervals with with a common constant unknown bias.
+The origin is set constant, and the final pose is given a very strong position and velocity measurement.
+The IMU bias is inferred using my `IMU1DFactorAutoDiff` factor.

 ### IMU.1DRobotSLAM
-For this example, I have a simulated robot that moves at a constant rate along the real line, and but has a noisy IMU with a constant bias.
 Using the `Range1dFactor` with range measurements to several landmarks also on the real line and the `IMU1dFactor` to perform 1D SLAM.

 ### IMU.3DRobotSmoothing
 In this example, I have a simulate 3D rigid body which moves in space over all 6 degrees of freedom.
 I have a simulated IMU with constant accelerometer and rate gyro biases.
 I also am using the `XformNodeFactor` to apply measurements of pose directly and therefore infer the biases.